stepcodebox/leaked-passwords-checker/README.md

 This tool helps you enhance security by preventing users from using compromised passwords.
 It’s specifically useful for **preventing the re-usage of leaked passwords during account creation, update or password reset** which improves IT security across your apps, websites and web services.

-The data is provided by the haveibeenpwned service as a one-time download using their public API.
+The data is provided by the HaveIBeenPwned service as a one-time download using their public API.

 ## Features